 Gluten-Free, Dairy Free, and Vegan.

 Most probiotic supplements are made from fragile, lactic-acid based organisms.
-Prescript-Assist is different.
+SBO's are different.

 Why do we need probiotics?